icann/ua-code-samples/2021/README.md

-# Universal Acceptance: Conformance Testing of Libraries and Languages
+# Universal Acceptance 2021 Test Run: Conformance Testing of Libraries and Languages

-This set of pages describes the work done by Cofomo on testing Programming languages and libraries against the Universal Acceptance compliance requirements.
+This page describes the work done by Cofomo in 2021 to test the compliance of some libraries & languages towards universal acceptance.
-Three series of tests were executed: one in 2018, one in 2020 and another on 2021.
-This page describes the latest one.

-## 2021 Test Run

 The report \[[docx](./UA-language-testing-20211208.docx)\] \[[pdf](./UA-language-testing-20211208.pdf)\] contains the information about the methodology used, the tested languages and libraries, conformance level of the libraries and recommendations for developers.